-Narcissistic Personality Inventory Test With Scoring Guide: 40 Questions
+Narcissistic Personality Disorder Test Questions

 Here’s the test in writing.
 Read each question and choose A or B. Write down your answers or type them into a document, and then score them using the guide at the end of the test.